KIT-MRT/util_caching/README.md

 # UTIL CACHING

-This package cache arbitrary values which can be recalled by specifying a key.
+This packages provides a utility class to simplify caching of arbitrary values.

 ## Usage